jcmoraisjr/haproxy-ingress/README.md

 * Start with [deployment](/examples/deployment) instructions
 * See [TLS termination](/examples/tls-termination) on how to enable `https`

-# Reload strategy

-The `--reload-strategy` command-line argument is used to select which reload strategy HAProxy should use.
-The following options are available:

-* `native`: Uses native HAProxy reload option `-sf`.
-This is the default option.
-* `multibinder`: Uses GitHub's [multibinder](https://github.com/github/multibinder).
-This [link](https://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/)
-describes how it works.

 # Configuration

-HAProxy Ingress can be configured per ingress resource using annotations, or globally using ConfigMap.
+HAProxy Ingress has two types of dynamic configurations: per ingress resource using [annotations](#annotations), or globally using a [ConfigMap](#ConfigMap) resource.
+The controller has also static [command-line](#command-line) arguments.

 It is also possible to change the default template mounting a new template file at `/etc/haproxy/template/haproxy.tmpl`.
+This is the only file in the directory, so create a configmap with `haproxy.tmpl` key mounting into `/etc/haproxy/template` will work.

 ## Annotations